 Though you’ll find there’s plenty of chocolate already in these brownies.
 Feel free to add chips or chunks of dark, milk or white chocolate or dried fruit and nuts.
 This is just a base recipe, go ahead and adapt it to make it your own!

 When you’re ready to serve the brownies, slice them up and lightly dust with icing sugar.
 In our house we love brownies served with ice cream or whipped cream and fruit.
-You don’t really need any sauce as they’ll be gooey and rich enough on their own!
+You don’t really need any sauce as they’ll be rich enough on their own.